kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

     A spec mismatch is normally surfaced earlier still: admission rejects the Pod create synchronously with an `Invalid` error naming the offending field, so the user sees it at `kubectl apply` time and no Pod is created.
-The kubelet's `PodSpecMismatch` event is the defense-in-depth path that only fires in the narrow window where a restore was admitted against a not-yet-`Ready` checkpoint.
+The kubelet's `PodSpecMismatch` event is the defense-in-depth path; it fires only if a mismatch gets past admission.
   - Event reason on the source Pod: `CheckpointingPod`, emitted when the checkpoint window starts (the matching `Checkpointing=True` condition is what is set and later cleared).
 - [x] API `.status`